1:25-cv-00624

 Key Claims at a Glance

-- The complaint asserts infringement of "one or more claims," referring to them as the "Exemplary '563 Patent Claims," but does not specify which claims are asserted (Compl. ¶11).
-The patent contains three independent claims: 1, 11, and 21.
+- The complaint alleges infringement of "one or more claims" and "Exemplary '563 Patent Claims" but does not identify which specific claims are asserted (Compl. ¶¶11-12).
+Independent claim 1 is representative of the invention's core composition.

 - Independent Claim 1:

-- present in an amount of at least 0.1 wt % in the topical formulation,
+- wherein the at least one component is present in an amount of at least 0.1 wt %;

-- said topical formulation obtained by dispersing the extract in a specific base (e.g., a water-in-oil emulsion).
+- and wherein the formulation is obtained by dispersing the extract in a specific type of base (e.g., water-in-oil emulsion, oil-in-wax base).

 III.
 The Accused Instrumentality